bakfile/bak/README.md

 `bak down`: I've screwed up, undo the damage.
 `bak off`: I'm done working.
 Go away, **bak**, and take your .bakfile with you.

 All of **bak**'s commands will disambiguate between multiple copies of the same file.
 In other words, you can `bak my_thing.txt` as many times as you want, until you're finished working, if you'd prefer to keep multiples instead of using `bak up`.
-At the moment, all you've got to go by are timestamps when it asks you to pick a .bakfile, but this will improve.

 **NOTE:** `bak down` will fall back on `sudo cp` if necessary.
 Please don't run `sudo bak`.
 This may create parallel config and bakfiles in root's XDG directories.